eleanorbucke21/PP4/README.md

 - If a user uses a common password they will get a warning to choose another.
 <img src="markdown/password.png">
 - Once you register you are re-directed to home page.
+## Login
+- The login page has a form.
+- The form displays where to type name and password.
+- The form also has an option to tick ✔️ remember me so they won't need to login the next time they visit the page.